 Consulting with an expert is useful during multiple phases of the clinical trial process.
 During trial development, they can influence program design and differentiators.

 A physician directory can help you find providers who have experience with clinical trials.
 The right database will even let you filter by the number of clinical trials a doctor participated in.
 You should also be able to segment physicians by region and primary therapy area.

 Physician experts should know about the most common clinical trials.
 This experience means they can recommend ways to improve your outcomes.
 Improvements include choosing patient populations, recording comorbidities, or recommending trial length.

-During the drug approval process, KOLs can advise on the regulatory process.
-It is likely that physicians and other opinion leaders have gone through the drug approval process before and know what to expect.
-This can help a pharmaceutical company preempt any objections to a new drug and be as prepared as possible for the rigorous expectations.
+During the drug approval stage, experts often advise on the regulatory process.
+It is likely that experts have gone through drug approvals before and know what to expect.
+This can help your company preempt any objections to a new drug and be as prepared as possible for the rigorous expectations.